KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/azhdaha.md

   * Hydro: Damage type converted to Hydro, and launches water streams in multiple directions from Azhdaha's location.
   * Pyro: Damage type converted to Pyro and leave several fireballs midair, that will hit the ground randomly and leave a burning circle, which continuously damages players in its AoE.
 * Slams his tail once if target is behind him.
   * Electro: Damage type converted to Cryo.
-Slower than normal Tail Slam, but cause two Electro explosions around the impact area.
+Slower tha Normal Tail Slam, but cause two Electro explosions around the impact area.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
-Slower than normal Tail Slam, but will summon several Ice Spikes around the impact area that will explode twice.
+Slower tha Normal Tail Slam, but will summon several Ice Spikes around the impact area that will explode twice.
 (Phase 3)
 * Performs a quick sweep attack.
 This attack cannot be avoided using dash iframes.
   * Electro: Damage type converted to Electro.
-Leaves multiple Electro orbs that deal damage upon contact with the player.
+Leaves multiple Electro Orbs that deal damage upon contact with the player.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
-Leaves 3 Cryo orbs that will explode after a short while.
+Leaves 3 Cryo Orbs that will explode after a short while.
 (Phase 3)
 * Rushes forward, goring enemy units on with his tusks and tossing them into the air.
 This attack cannot be avoided using dash iframes.
   * Electro: Damage type converted to Electro.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
 (Phase 3)